Shopify vs Squarespace

 Manage Shopify on Your Mobile

-Shopify is an adaptable platform that can be accessed from any smartphone or device.
-This means that users have the option of managing their sites from wherever they like.
+Shopify is an adaptable platform accessed from any smartphone or device.
+This means that users can manage their sites from wherever they like.

 The two leading apps on offer are “Shopify” and “Shopify Point of Sale.”
 Both are available on iOS and Android devices.
-The lead “Shopify” app holds a high rating on both Apple and Google Play stores.
+The “Shopify” app is highly rated in both Apple and Google Play stores.

 Shopify also creates apps that support sites with specific needs depending on which country they are operating from.
 Additionally, the templates on offer are easy to use and mobile-friendly.